 The European Platform for Roma Inclusion brings together national governments, the EU, international organisations and Roma civil society representatives.
-It aims at stimulating cooperation and exchanges of experience along all stakeholders on successful Roma inclusion and integration policies and practices.
+It aims to stimulate co-operation and exchanges of experience among all stakeholders on successful Roma inclusion and integration policies and practices.

 Why a Roma platform?

-Following this event, EU countries called on the European Commission to organise "an exchange of good practice and experience between the EU countries in the sphere of inclusion of the Roma, provide analytical support and stimulate cooperation between all parties concerned by Roma issues, including the organisations representing Roma, in the context of an integrated European Platform" (General Affairs Council, 8th December 2008).
+Following this event, EU countries called on the European Commission to organise "an exchange of good practice and experience between the EU countries in the sphere of inclusion of the Roma, to provide analytical support and stimulate co-operation between all parties concerned by Roma issues, including organisations representing the Roma, in the context of an integrated European Platform" (General Affairs Council, 8 December 2008).

-The extraordinary meeting took place in Brussels on 22 March 2012.
+The ninth meeting will take place in Brussels on 16 and 17 March 2015.
+It will concentrate on the future of the platform.
 Read more on the dedicated minisite.

 The eighth EU Platform took place in Brussels on 27 June 2013.
 The meeting explored the urgent need and possible solutions for advancing the integration of Roma children and youth.
 Read more on the dedicated minisite.